Can I Dye My Hair After Bleaching?

 What Should You Do The Day After You Bleach Your Hair?

 Avoid washing the day after bleaching hair.
 Start a hair care routine where conditioning the hair is the top priority.
-However, there is no one-size-fits-all answer as to what kind of hair care one’s hair needs after bleaching because it would be dependent on the hair’s health after the bleaching process.
+However, there is no one-size-fits-all answer as to what kind of hair care one needs after bleaching because it would depend on the hair’s health after the bleaching process.

 So you’ve just decided to bleach your hair.
 Congratulations!